katzenpost/katzenpost/README.rst

 A couple of minutes after startup run the tests like this:
 ::

-   GORACE=history_size=7 go test -v -tags=docker_test -race -run TestDockerClientBlockingSendReceive GORACE=history_size=7 go test -v -tags=docker_test -race -run TestDockerClientBlockingSendReceiveWithDecoyTraffic GORACE=history_size=7 go test -v -tags=docker_test -race -run TestDockerClientAsyncSendReceive GORACE=history_size=7 go test -v -tags=docker_test -race -run TestDockerClientAsyncSendReceiveWithDecoyTraffic
+   GORACE=history_size=7 go test -race -v -run Docker

 license